Salvia umbratica

-Salvia umbratica is an annual or biennial plant that is native to Anhui, Gansu, Hebei, Hubei, Shaanxi, and Shanxi provinces in China, found growing on hillsides and valleys at 600 to 2000 m elevation.
+Salvia umbratica (the shaded sage) is an annual or biennial plant that is native to Anhui, Gansu, Hebei, Hubei, Shaanxi, and Shanxi provinces in China, found growing on hillsides and valleys at 600 to 2000 m elevation.
 S. umbratica grows on erect stems to 1.2 m tall, with triangular to ovate-triangular leaves that are 3 to 16 cm long and 2.3 to 16 cm wide.

 Inflorescences are widely spaced 2-flowered verticillasters in terminal and axillary racemes, with a 2.3 to 2.8 cm blue-purple or purple corolla.